christian-hh/BeamPropagation.jl/README.md

 ```
 (The `@inline` macro here ensures that the tuple `x, y, z` is not allocated when `is_dead` is called.)

-The magnetic field and its gradient are loaded to pre-allocated arrays from a pre-computed text file.
-These arrays may then be used to update the magnetic field at the location of particles throughout its propagation.
+The magnetic field and its gradient are loaded from to pre-allocated arrays from a pre-computed text file `Bfieldmap.txt`.
+These arrays may then be used to update the magnetic field at the location of particles throughout their propagation.
 ```
 Barr = readdlm("./Bfieldmap.txt")
 xlut   = Barr[:,1];         ylut   = Barr[:,2];         zlut   = Barr[:,3];